 You can submit a request for review of your child support order in writing at the county child support office that handles your case.

 If the paying parent stops paying child support, the unpaid amount keeps adding up until it's brought current again.
 The total amount of unpaid support is called "arrearages."

-To prevent arrearages, Colorado employs something called an "income assignment."
-Income assignments occur when the State sends a notice to your employer instructing it to withhold your child support and forward it to the Family Support Registry.
+To help prevent arrearages, many Colorado child support orders are paid through "income assignment."
+Income assignments occur when the state sends a notice to the paying parent's employer instructing it to withhold child support and forward it to the Family Support Registry.

 Depending on the circumstances, income assignments might also be applied to retirement benefits, workers' compensation, unemployment checks, and other forms of gross income.
 Income assignments can last as long as the support order does.

 Despite the fact that many child support payments must be paid through income assignment, some parents fail to stay current with their payments.
 When this happens, the Colorado Child Support Services (CSS) program works to enforce the child support order.
 To start an enforcement action, contact the county child support office that handles your case.
 Depending on the circumstances of the case, a child support order might be enforced through court action or an administrative proceeding (an official hearing that occurs outside of a courtroom).

 Parents who pay less than the full monthly child support payment can face penalties such as: